 - Be truthful throughout the process.
 If you’re concerned about something, it’s better to be forthcoming with your lender than to wait for it to be discovered during underwriting.

 - Most lenders will unintentionally ask you to submit the same document multiple times – be prepared for this.

 - Remember that there are many players in this process and that an email can go unread in a crowded inbox.
 Don’t get upset or take it personally, most mortgage companies are not equipped with advanced document management portals.
 The best way to handle this is to keep your files very organized and to be ready to re-send them at a moment’s notice.

 - Consider using a mortgage lender that has a streamlined end-to-end digital process.

 - While some lenders like to tout their lightning fast online application, that’s often where the digital process ends.
 Supporting documents are still required in paper form and the backend process is still antiquated and traditional, creating unnecessary and time-consuming hassle and inconvenience.

 - Choose a lender who offers superior organization and streamlined processing by leveraging technology throughout the process.
-Very few lenders nationwide have this capability (Neat Capital is one) and it is a game-changer in terms of timing, security, and efficiency.
+Very few lenders nationwide have this capability and it is a game-changer in terms of timing, security, and efficiency.

 Negotiation Reboot: Inspection Discoveries